yankihue/Valgret/README.md

-# Votingapp API
+# Valgret API

-Votingapp is an open-source project that implements the [Schulze method](https://en.wikipedia.org/wiki/Schulze_method) of voting complete with a user interface and database.
+Valgret is an open-source project that implements the [Schulze method](https://en.wikipedia.org/wiki/Schulze_method) of voting complete with a user interface and database.
 It was created for organizations of any size to provide tools for internal decision-making, public polling and transparency.

 This module was written with [FastAPI](https://fastapi.tiangolo.com) using an asynchronous postgresql database.
 The complementary front end code can be found in [this repository]().
 ## Installation